-The short-term bank loans are subject to a floating interest rate equal to 0,697376% and 0,75% plus annual EuroLibor rate on a drawing date.
+The effective interest rates on short-term bank loans are 0,75% plus Euromarket rate.

 The bonds payable are subject to a floating interest rate equal to annual Euro Libor rate on a drawing date plus a margin of 2,65% and 2,80% per annum, and are repayable by the year 2030.